-Report of Operations for 2021
+Report of Operations for 2022

-S&TC has focussed on a number of major issues this year, all of which are aligned with our charitable objectives.
-The COVID pandemic has continued to pose significant challenges, but we have succeeded in making good progress in all areas.
-This is thanks to the tremendous hard work and ingenuity of our staff coupled with resolute support from our members, donors and others.
+WildFish focussed on a number of major issues this year, all of which are aligned with our charitable objectives.
+We have succeeded in making good progress in all areas.
+This is thanks to the tremendous hard work and ingenuity of our staff coupled with resolute support from our members, donors and others